Local Statistics for Generative Image Detection: Related Work

-We acknowledge the work by Gallagher and Chen, which involves detecting digital camera images through frequency analysis on diagonal variances in high-pass filtered images \cite{gallagher2008image}.
-However, this early work does not effectively address the problem of spatial non-stationarity.
-The authors verified that most of the digital cameras employ camera sensors with Bayer filter, as shown in Figure \ref{fig:bayerPattern}.
-From this diagram, we observe that green pixels are sampled twice as many as the red or blue pixels in the Bayer mosaic.
-We notice a clear pattern: the diagonals are either filled solely with green pixels or alternating with red and blue pixels.
-In fact, this pattern is also found in the antidiagonals.
-The camera internal image processing pipeline will implement a demosaicing algorithm on the Bayer mosaic to reconstruct three separate full color channels.
+We noted that most digital cameras employ camera sensors with a Bayer filter, as shown in Figure \ref{fig:bayerPattern}.
+We observed a clear pattern: green pixels are sampled twice the number of red or blue pixels in the Bayer mosaic.
+The diagonals and anti-diagonals are either filled solely with green pixels or alternating with red and blue pixels.
+The digital camera's internal image processing pipeline implements a demosaicing algorithm to fully reconstruct three separate color channels.
 The values of the unobserved pixels in the three undersampled color channels are estimated with various interpolation methods such as bilinear and bicubic interpolation.
-This means that when the color channels of an image are reconstructed, all the unobserved pixels are estimated.
-The work in \cite{gallagher2005detection} revealed that linear interpolation leaves significant traces that can be easily detected because the estimated values for unobserved pixels are simply computed through a weighted linear combination of neighboring pixels.
-In particular, using the top-right illustration in Figure \ref{fig:bayerPattern} as an example, Gallagher and Chen assumed that all observed green pixels in the Bayer mosaic are I.I.D. with variance $\sigma^2$ \cite{gallagher2008image}.
-The variance of the interpolated pixels, indicated as blank cells, will be smaller than $\sigma^2$.
-Our derivation below shows that interpolated pixels have smaller variance than the observed pixels by assuming each unobserved pixel value is estimated by a \emph{weighted linear combination of N neighboring pixels}: \begingroup \abovedisplayskip{12pt}
+This means that unobserved pixels are estimated during the reconstruction of the color channels.
+Gallagher and Chen \cite{gallagher2008image} made use of this observation to detect digital camera images through frequency analysis on diagonal variances extracted from high-pass filtered images.
+They computed the variance of each diagonal from the green channel of any input image.
+For real images, these variances will exhibit an alternating pattern of high and low values that can be picked up using FFT.
+A peak will show up at half the normalized frequency.
+Synthetic images do not exhibit this property.
+Gallagher and Chen's \cite{gallagher2008image} work however did not effectively address the problem of spatial non-stationarity.
+We addressed this and showed that our method is superior.